In the skies above London

 Reminders of the occupation and the country’s resistance are everywhere in Oslo.

 I walked along a new promenade in Aker Brygge, an area which was once a shipyard.
-Now, it is home to trendy restaurants, shops and downtown condos.
+Now, it is home to trendy restaurants, shops, and downtown condos.
 In the middle of this popular new hangout is a gigantic black anchor, salvaged from the German warship Blücher.
 The Norwegians sunk the ship during the initial Nazi invasion in 1940.

 It reminds today’s generation of Norwegians of sacrifices made in the not-so-distant past.

-By coincidence, World War II ended in Norway on May 8, 1945, nine days before that year’s Constitution Day.
+World War II ended in Norway on May 8, 1945, nine days before that year’s Constitution Day.
 The occupying German forces surrendered, Norway’s King Haakon VII and his family returned from exile, and the day took on even greater meaning.

 The parade of children starts near the train station, where a sculpture of a huge sledge-hammer smashes a swastika, a fitting image for the day.
 The kids pass the royal palace for a wave from King Harald V and Queen Sonja.